 - They are Unconstitutional.
 The Constitution asserts the right of an accused party to be able to confront his accuser.
 In the speed camera scenario, an accuser is an inanimate object.

 - There is Not Sufficient Evidence that the Cameras Increase Safety.
-There exists a bias from the vendors that sell the equipment to implement speed camera systems without sufficient research to support the conclusion that the systems improve safety.
+There is a bias from the vendors that sell the equipment to implement speed camera systems without sufficient research to conclude that the systems improve safety.

 - Slow and Erratic Speeds are Hazardous.
 The safety risk is involved in driving slower than optimal speed for conditions, which an awareness of a speed camera could create.
-Additionally, the sudden realization of such a camera can cause an abrupt speed change by drivers, which could increase the risk of rear-end accidents.
+Additionally, the sudden realization of such a camera can cause an abrupt speed change by drivers, increasing the risk of rear-end accidents.

 - Incorrect readings.
-The use of these systems will result in incorrect speed measurements and will require innocent drivers to prepare their case to defend themself against the citation and fine.
-Adding to the difficulty of defending oneself against a photograph, because the tickets are received in the mail weeks after the alleged infraction, it puts the accused at a disadvantage in terms of evidence collection necessary to combat the ticket.
-The accused may not even remember the circumstances of what he or she thought was a routine drive that took place weeks earlier.
+Using these systems will result in incorrect speed measurements and will require innocent drivers to prepare their case to defend themself against the citation and fine.
+Adding to the difficulty of defending oneself against a photograph, because the tickets are received in the mail weeks after the alleged infraction, it puts the accused at a disadvantage regarding evidence collection necessary to combat the ticket.
+The accused may not even remember the circumstances of what they thought was a routine drive that took place weeks earlier.

 - Mass Surveillance without a Warrant.
-The target population of these cameras is simple: anyone who drives a car, regardless of his or her driving record.
-The surveillance is completed without a warrant, and worries exist about compilation and storage of the information and how that information could affect an accused’s insurance rates, for example.
+The target population of these cameras is simple: anyone who drives a car, regardless of their driving record.
+The surveillance is completed without a warrant, and worries exist about the compilation and storage of the information and how that information could affect an accused’s insurance rates, for example.

 - Citation is Issued to the Registered Owner – Who is Often Not the Driver.
-In many cases, the driver of the vehicle who is allegedly speeding is not the registered owner to whom the citation is issued.
-This creates a situation where an innocent citizen must take time and effort to defend him or herself.
+Unfortunately, in many cases, the vehicle driver who is allegedly speeding is not the registered owner to whom the citation is issued.
+This creates a situation where innocent citizens must take time and effort to defend themselves.

 - There are Better Ways to Increase Driver Safety.
 Research has shown that effective speed control devices include signs indicating that the area is controlled by radar and physical obstacles such as speed bumps and roundabouts.
 Furthermore, the cameras are not effective in detecting erratic driving that could indicate an impaired driver – the human element of an officer or citizen observation is more effective in that regard.